 (7) If a panel is not retrieved by the presiding judge within one (1) hour of the time specified on the form provided to the jury manager the panel shall be released back to the general jury pool.
 If the presiding judge thereafter determines that a panel is required that day, the presiding judge may request a panel if sufficient individuals are present and not assigned to another panel.
-All judges should make all efforts to ask for morning jury panels no later than 11:45 a.m.
+All judges should make all efforts to pick up morning jury panels no later than 11:45 a.m. and afternoon panels no later than 2:30 p.m.
 All judges should be mindful of juror family and transportation issues in determining when to begin jury selection and the hours to be worked by a jury.
 Absent particularly unusual circumstances, jurors should not be asked to work beyond normal courthouse working hours.